Citco Security Center

 Check your web browser is in secure session

-Before making transactions online, or providing your personal information online, look for https at the beginning of the website address.
-The “s” in https stands for ”secure” and this ensures you are sending information encrypted to the target computer (this does not guarantee though that the computer you are accessing is legitimate).
-You should see https persists in pages or otherwise it may not be secure.
+Before making transactions online, or providing your personal information online, look for https as denoted by a padlock icon at the beginning of the website address.
+The “s” in https stands for ”secure” session, and this ensures you are sending encrypted information to the target computer (this does not guarantee though that the computer you are accessing is legitimate).
+You should see https persists in pages or otherwise, these may not be secure.

 Be careful of who is asking you for information